College of Education and Human Development

 Careers

-Graduates of this track who continue on to earn our MEd degree will apply for a Minnesota birth - 3rd grade license and be eligible to teach in either early childhood settings or elementary schools.
-Learn more about careers in early childhood and elementary education and career resources for teachers offered through CEHD.
+If you want to work in a preschool or elementary school setting someday, this track will start you down the path of becoming a licensed early childhood educator.
+Graduates of this track who continue on to earn our MEd degree will apply for a Minnesota birth through third grade license and be eligible to teach in either early childhood settings or elementary schools.

 Early and elementary education track